score-json/json/TSF/trustable/no-json-faults/NJF-06.6.0.md

     Jonas-Kirchhoff: 0.975
 ---

-The acceptance of nested arrays does not depend on the depth of nesting
+The acceptance of nested objects does not depend on the depth of nesting.